 Is green better for you than black?
 Does it contain caffeine?
 Can it help ward off disease?
 Nutritionist Jo Lewin examines the dietary benefits of green tea.

-All tea, including green, originates from the plant Camellia sinensis.
-The difference between green and black teas results from the manufacturing process.
+The difference between green and black tea results from the manufacturing process.
 Black tea undergoes fermentation which transforms its colour and flavour, whereas green tea remains unprocessed and retains its colour.
 Green tea is grown in higher altitudes, more specifically the mountainous regions of East Asia.
 Some green tea is still picked by hand, and it is thought that handpicked teas are less bitter and yield a sweeter, more robust taste.
 Other factors such as the climate and soil can also affect the flavour.

 Sencha is the most popular of Japan’s green teas.
 There are numerous grades which can affect the price and quality.
 Sencha leaves are first steamed and then shaped.
 Sencha tea produces a clear yellow/green tea with a sweet, grassy but slightly astringent flavour.